alistairknock/Coursera_Capstone/Outdoors spaces - draft report.md

 ### Research excellence data

 Where available for a university, data from the [Research Excellence Framework (REF) 2014](https://www.ref.ac.uk/2014/results/intro/) was incorporated into the university data.
-This REF dataset gives an assessment of research quality for each ‘unit of assessment’ (i.e. subject) where the quality of research is graded as 4 star (world-leading) down to 1 star (nationally recognised).
-The data is supplied with staff size information which can be re-processed to form university-wide figures.
+The REF exercise is conducted periodically in the United Kingdom as a means of assessing the research quality of universities.
+The REF dataset gives an assessment of research quality for each ‘unit of assessment’ (i.e. subject) where the quality of research is graded as 4 star (world-leading) down to 1 star (nationally recognised).
+The data is supplied with staff size information which can be re-processed to form university-wide quality ratings using staff full-time equivalent (FTE) figures as a weighting.

+Consideration was given to the appropriate measure of quality to use (e.g. since the quality bands are proportions falling into 4 star to 1 star, different measures such as a _grade point average_ or a _simple percentage rated 4 star_ can be used), and since both 3 star and 4 star are deemed to be internationally excellent, the metric chosen is the proportion of submissions falling in the 3 and 4 star higher quality bandings.

-TALK ABOUT Consideration will be given to the appropriate measure of quality to use (e.g. grade point average versus percentage rated 4*), and to the elements of assessment used (the assessment exercise looks separately at the quality of research outputs, the impact of the research beyond academic, and the research environment at that university).
+The assessment exercise looks separately at the quality of research outputs, the impact of the research beyond academia, and the research environment at that university.
+In the source data these can be combined using weightings to give an Overall score here, but since this is a duplicate of the individual metric scores the Overall score was not used with preference for more granular data and a higher number of features.

-REF data is captured per university and per unit of assessment (subject) - we are looking for a university average, so we must recalculate this average using the individual unit scores and the weighting dimension (staff full-time equivalent (FTE) gives a relative weighting between units).

-REF data also exists for four profiles - Outputs, Impact, Environment and then an Overall score.
-We transform the data for each of these four profiles.

-The REF assessment categorises each university's submission into 4 quality bands (plus unclassified), where 4* is the best and 1* is the lowest band.

-There are different methods of aggregating up from the 4 quality bands, including a grade point average.
-In this report we have decided to focus on the proportion of submissions which attract the top quality bands (4 and 3 star submissions) as a way of differentiating between research excellence at universities, so we create a new column to hold this subtotal, and then pivot the dataset so that there is one row per university and a 3+4 star score for each of the profiles.
-This is the same structure as the main university dataset so we can then merge it to create our single version of the three static data files.

 ### Student satisfaction data

 Where available for a university, data from the [National Student Survey 2018](https://www.officeforstudents.org.uk/advice-and-guidance/student-information-and-data/national-student-survey-nss/get-the-nss-data/) was incorporated into the university data.
 This dataset gives an assessment of student satisfaction for universities overall as well as by subject, across a range of 27 questions.
 Again, student population sizes were available should further processing be required.

-TALK ABOUT Q27 and dimensions
-TALK ABOUT MISSING DATA

-### Dataset processing summary
+The student survey questions can be clustered into a number of dimensions (for instance, the first four questions are in the 'The teaching on my course' dimension.
+There are eight dimensions, plus a final question on 'Overall, I am satisfied with the quality of the course'.
+The attention of the higher education sector overall is often on the this final question as a simple measure of satisfaction, but there is often notable variation per institution in the dimension scores which can highlight exceptional over or under performance which is not visible in the overall satisfaction question.
+This question also is tightly bunched, with satisfaction across universities limited to a ~10 percentage point range.

+## Section 3: Methodology
+_which represents the main component of the report where you discuss and describe any exploratory data analysis that you did, any inferential statistical testing that you performed, and what machine learnings were used and why._

 Through, universities can be compared solely by the geographic and contextual factors, by the degree of research excellence, or by the levels of student satisfaction – and these factors can be brought together to explore any correlation between the various features present in the data.